anikom15/scanline-classic/README.md

 standard like NTSC or PAL.

 Currently these parameters simply compensate for the geometry functions.
-Higher values results in less distortion, because the extremes of the picture area (where the distortion is most), is getting replaced by black.
+Higher values result in less distortion, because the extremes of the picture area (where the distortion is highest), is getting replaced by black.
 Note that these parameters do not scale the picture in any way.
 They simply affect the math applied in the geometry section of the shader.
 This allows you to experiment with values without risk of affecting the aspect ratio.